install with gogo install github.com/jumppad-labs/spektacular@latest

 Explicitly out of scope — prevents scope creep and over-engineering.
 Leave blank if there are no exclusions to call out.

-Three stages: write the spec, generate a plan, then implement and validate.
+Three stages: write the spec, generate a plan, then implement and validate — with the agent checking its own work against the spec at each handoff.

 Run spektacular spec new to scaffold a spec from the template, then